microsoft/azure-software-radio/gr-azure-software-radio/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites

-You will need to install and configure the following before installing the Azure software radio OOT module[^1]:
+This project depends on the GNU Radio runtime and development dependencies.
+See the [GnuRadio installation instructions](https://wiki.gnuradio.org/index.php/InstallingGR#From_Binaries) for steps on installing GnuRadio from binaries.
+Some package managers do not automatically install all of the development dependencies, so you may need to separately install and configure some of them.
+The Azure software radio OOT module requires the following:

 ```
 GnuRadio 3.9.x